-- A. COMPLETE coursework totaling not less than sixty (60) credit hours. - B. COMPLETE the following thirty to thirty-two (30-32) credits from the College's Common Core listing.
+- A. COMPLETE coursework totaling not less than sixty (60) credit hours. - B. COMPLETE the following thirty to thirty-two (30-32) credits from the College's General Education Core listing.
 The student is urged to take these courses before those in section "C" because they are a foundation upon which to build the program.

-Common core course listings and definitions appear on page 53.
+General Education Core course listings and definitions appear on pages 53-54.
 Placement testing will determine the sequencing of courses.
 Additional courses may be required.
-The suggested sequence for full-time students is shown below.